 Stepping out of this routine isn’t always easy.
 The true essence of feeling “in love” has the potential to envelope us in an entirely unique sense of joy as opposed to the solid sense of simply loving one another.

 Many times, this requires a change of scenery or circumstances, such as a holiday or vacation, dining at a romantic restaurant, walking along a beach or picnicking in the park.

 |It wasn’t easy taking photos on the misty, cloudy morning, especially when the camera fogged up going from the air conditioned cabin to the humidity outdoors.|

-This doesn’t mean that the consistent feelings of loving our partners is less significant.
+This is not to say that the consistent feelings of loving our partners are less important.
 Over the long haul, it holds more weight, purpose and value in ensuring a meaningful and lasting relationship.

-That magical feeling of being “in love” while immensely attracted to one another is often lost in the stresses of everyday life.
-While on this years long journey to see the world, we can easily become immersed in that “I love you” state of familiarity and comfort, one that without a doubt, we’re blessed to possess.
+This magical feeling of being “in love” while immensely attracted to one another is often lost in the stresses of everyday life.
+While on this year’s long journey to see the world, we can easily become immersed in that “I love you” state of familiarity and comfort, one that without a doubt, we’re blessed to possess.

 |More Cumberland islands.|

 Then, when that wave of feeling “in love” washes over us it can be euphoric, putting a smile on our faces and a twinkle in our eyes that is hard to erase.
 It’s an impossible feeling to constantly maintain, although many new or young lovers somehow believe it can be carried well into the future.
 More often we hear that those types of relationships ultimately fail in a plethora of unfulfilled expectations.